santi-cam06/Projects-Santiago/Job-Advisor/README.md

 Before running the application, follow these steps:

+1. For this repository, create a **GitHub Codespace (Cloud)** OR clone it locally and open it with your preferred code editor (e.g. Visual Studio Code, ...).

-1. **Install Python** (If not already installed):
+2. **Install Python** (If not already installed):
    - **Windows**: Download the latest installer from [python.org](https://www.python.org/downloads/windows/) or use: `winget install Python.Python.3.12`
    - **macOS**: Use Homebrew: `brew install python`
    - **Linux (Ubuntu/Debian)**: `sudo apt update && sudo apt install python3 python3-venv python3-pip`
    - **Cloud Workspaces (Codespaces, etc.)**: Python is usually pre-installed.
 Run `python3 --version` to verify and skip this step.

-2. **Create and Activate a Virtual Environment**:
+3. **Create and Activate a Virtual Environment**:

 >[!IMPORTANT]
-From this point on, make sure that your present working directory on your terminal is the root directory of the application.
+From this point on, make sure that your present working directory on your terminal is the root directory of the application: `.../Job-Advisor`.

    - Create the environment:
      - **Windows**: `python -m venv .venv`